 However, three decades of research and over a decade of operational use have exposed some shortcomings of the current SMC-based OML models.
 For example, the popular Mellor-Yamada (MY) OML models in Navy operational use, have a tendency to under predict mixing and hence overestimate upper layer currents and SST.
-A related problem is the underestimation of the Monin-Obukhoff similarity function Φ_M in the surface layer of the atmospheric boundary layer (ABL) under unstable conditions (as in Mellor 1973).
+A related problem is the underestimation of the Monin-Obukhoff similarity function Φ M in the surface layer of the atmospheric boundary layer (ABL) under unstable conditions (as in Mellor 1973).
 Advances in turbulence research using methodologies such as LES, direct numerical solutions (DNS) and renormalization group analysis (RNG) have also exposed some conceptual weaknesses.
 The most glaring conceptual weakness is the one related to the prescription of the turbulence length scale.
 MY models use an ad-hoc wall correction to their TLS equation (Mellor and Yamada 1982), whereas the K- ε (TKE and its dissipation rate) model used extensively by the European community (for example Rodi 1987) exhibits disturbing singular behavior in parts of the parameter space (Burchard and Deleersnijder 2001).
 Another drawback is the local nature of the closure that does not work well under free convection conditions.
 Yet another is ignoring the very important influence of surface gravity waves on mixing in the upper ocean.
 None of the Navy community ocean models such as ROMS/TOMS, NCOM and HYCOM incorporate surface wave effects; neither do they account for non-local effects under convection.

 Our approach to solving these problems is to examine critically the basic concepts underlying SMC models and incorporate recent advances in turbulence modeling research into second moment closurebased OML models.
 These advances are based on our increased understanding of turbulence in stratified fluids gained from observations, and large eddy simulations (LES), direct numerical simulations (DNS) and renormalization group (RNG) analysis of turbulence.
 The resulting OML model will be tested against available observational data to quantify improvements in modeling skill.
-We collaborate closely with LES and RNG researchers to derive benefits from their expertise and experience in dealing with turbulence, and to bring some cross-fertilization into this field.

 Observational data to compare with turbulence models are scarce.
 Microstructure measurements have not become a routine staple of oceanographic measurements as CTD casts have been for decades.
-This has led us to propose making microstructure measurements during NRL/NURC 2006 DART cruises in the Adriatic Sea.
-Under a related NICOP funding to Dr. Sandro Carniel of ISMAR, Italy, we have begun a collaborative effort to take part in the winter and fall 2006 DART cruises, collect turbulence data using a microstructure profiler, and along with other complementary oceanographic data collected during the cruises, assess the skill of the mixed layer model in ROMS run for the Adriatic Sea.
+This has led us to make microstructure measurements during NURC/NRL 2006 DART cruises in the Adriatic Sea.
+In collaboration with Dr. Sandro Carniel of ISMAR, Italy, we have taken part in the DART 06A and 06B cruises in March and August of this year and collected turbulence data using a microstructure profiler.